-That is why more and more healthcare professionals, like myself, choose to work with Zinzino: World-renowned testing facilities and top-quality products that deliver what they promise.
+That is why more and more healthcare professionals, like myself, choose to work with Zinzino: World-renowned testing facilities (VITAS Lab) and top-quality products that deliver what they promise.

 Colangelo et al., Higher dietary intake of long-chain omega-3 polyunsaturated fatty acids is inversely associated with depressive symptoms in women.
 Nutrition.
 2009 Oct;25(10):1011-9.

 Goldberg & Katz, A meta-analysis of the analgesic effects of omega-3 polyunsaturated fatty acid supplementation for inflammatory joint pain, Pain, Volume 129, Issues 1–2, 2007, Pages 210-223

 Hibbeln & Gow, The Potential for Military Diets to Reduce Depression, Suicide, and Impulsive Aggression: A Review of Current Evidence for Omega-3 and Omega-6 Fatty Acids, Military Medicine, Volume 179, Issue suppl_11, November 2014, Pages 117–128